sjeandeaux/todo/README.md

 ### How would this service be accessed and used from an external client from the cluster?

-It should use a nodeport, an ingress or a load-balancer.
+Multiple solutions exist : Nodeport, Ingress or a load-balancer.

 ## Todos